Newlyweds Killed Only Minutes After Their Wedding In Tragic Car Accident

 “My worst nightmare happened in front of my eyes.
 I watched my baby die.
 I’m still wearing my son’s blood because I tried to rip him and her out of the car.
 If you have kids, go home and hug them because I don’t have my kid.
 I don’t have the one thing in my life that made me happy.”

-Tragically, the very same justice of the peace who married Morgan and Boudreaux just mere minutes earlier, was the same person who ultimately had to pronounce them dead at the scene.
+Tragically, the very same justice of the peace who married Morgan and Boudreaux just mere minutes earlier was the same person who ultimately had to pronounce them dead at the scene.

 Morgan reportedly worked as a night baker at a local Dunkin’.
 When the news of his death spread, dozens of his friends and family members joined together at the doughnut joint to mourn the young man who had high hopes for the future.